12 Shiny Facts About Rudolph the Red-Nosed Reindeer

 9. SONGWRITER JOHNNY MARKS SPECIALIZED IN CHRISTMAS SONGS.

 We have him to thank for Rudolph, obviously, but also "I Heard the Bells on Christmas Day," "Rockin' Around the Christmas Tree," "Silver and Gold," and "A Holly Jolly Christmas" (in addition to a bunch of lesser-known Christmas songs).
 The irony?
 Marks was Jewish.

 10. RANKIN/BASS WASN’T THE FIRST TO FEATURE RUDOLPH ONSCREEN.

 Though the 1964 Rankin/Bass stop-motion TV special is the longest-running holiday special ever, it wasn't the first to bring Rudolph to the screen.
 That honor goes to Fleischer Studios, which copyrighted this cartoon in 1948 as more advertising for Montgomery Ward:

-11. THE PUPPETS USED IN THE RANKIN/BASS SHOW WERE RECENTLY REDISCOVERED.
+11. THE PUPPETS USED IN THE RANKIN/BASS SHOW WERE REDISCOVERED IN 2006.